getbread/volusion_bread_release/README.md

 * Then click the "Run" button in the top right of the page
 * Copy the provided url and then paste it into the volusion "API URL" configuration field on the bread configuration dashboard.
 * The Domain, Login, and Password will be filled in automatically

-**Send Order Confirmation From**
-Email confirmations will be sent to your customers from this address when they complete a Bread Pay checkout

-**Send Merchant Order Confirmation To**
-When a new order is placed via Bread Pay, a confirmation email will also be sent to this address

 ## Service Tools
 **Debug Tools**